 For a long time I was afraid to tell anyone about what happened to me or even to let myself think about it at all, but I can tell you now that day was the end of my girlhood and the true beginning of my life.
 It always will be.

-Jasmin Darznik was born in Tehran, Iran, and moved to America when she was five years old.
-She is the author of the New York Times bestseller The Good Daughter: A Memoir of My Mother’s Hidden Life.
-Her work has been published in thirteen countries and recognized by the Steinbeck Fellows Program, the Corporation of Yaddo, and the William Saroyan International Prize.
-Her stories and essays have been published in TheNew York Times, The Washington Post, the Los Angeles Times, and elsewhere.
-She holds an MFA in fiction from Bennington College and a Ph.D. in English from Princeton University.
-Now a professor of literature and creative writing at California College of the Arts, she lives in Northern California with her family.
+Jasmin Darznik's debut novel, Song of a Captive Bird, was a New York Times Book Review Editors' Choice, a Los Angeles Times bestseller, longlisted for the Center for Fiction Prize, and awarded the Writers' Center's First Novel Prize.
+Jasmin is also the author of the New York Times bestseller The Good Daughter: A Memoir of My Mother's Hidden Life.
+Her books have been published in seventeen countries and her essays have appeared in TheNew York Times, The Washington Post, Los Angeles Times, and Lenny Letter, among others.
+She has been featured on NPR and The New York Times, Newsweek, The Atlantic, Los Angeles Review,Shondaland,Ms., and Vogue.
+Jasmin was born in Tehran, Iran, and came to America when she was five years old.
+She holds an MFA in fiction from Bennington College and a PhD in English from Princeton University.
+Now a professor of English and creative writing at California College of the Arts, she lives in the San Francisco Bay Area with her family.